mickymacirl/CI-P4-ICSB/TESTING.md

 ## Negative Testing

-Tests were performed on the create booking to ensure that:
+Tests were performed on the create post to ensure that:

 ## Unit Testing